PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor7.md

 raw zero counter as a stability guard.
 Commit and push only; do not create, reopen, or update a pull request.

+## Terminal-SiNet HardSwish-SE result retention implementation checkpoint

+The earlier production call now assigns its unchanged one-counter dictionary to `_terminal_sinet_hardswish_se_stats`.
+The value remains unconsumed and is not a stability guard: the owner can still prune unused tensors while reporting zero rewrites.
+The later `_terminal_hardswish_se_stats` form continues to carry its complete starting-count and `pruned_unused_tensors` evidence.

+This is an assignment-only production change.
+The compatibility wrapper, owner implementation and schema, exact two-call count, model-only arguments, terminal SiNet/dequant-HardSigmoid boundaries, pass order, dependencies, diagnostics, public behavior, and TensorFlow-free direct path are unchanged.
+Two stale outer-boundary contracts now require the new assigned target.

+Implementation validation completed sequentially under `uv`:

+- wrapper/owner, both production forms, HardSwish-SE fixtures, terminal SiNet, dequant-HardSigmoid, late-hard-activation, architecture, and pass-efficiency
+  coverage: `324 passed in 20.03s`
+- branch-changed broad suite: `1539 passed in 27.43s`

+These are unit, owner-fixture, structural, orchestration, and broad contract checks; this observation-only retention does not claim a new model-corpus run.

+At resume, characterize result propagation for the immediately preceding `_run_terminal_clamp_unary_relu_pass_cluster()`.
+Its three-owner orchestration currently returns `None`; freeze raw child results, cleanup semantics, shared state scope, and the guarded singleton/terminal-SiNet boundaries before changing either runner layer.
+Commit and push only; do not create, reopen, or update a pull request.

 ## Singleton/Reshape result characterization checkpoint

 `run_singleton_reshape()` selects seven to ten ordered child runners from the